A hernia is a condition in which an organ becomes displaced and protrudes through a cavity in the surrounding tissue

 Hernias may be painless and asymptomatic, or may only cause mild to moderate discomfort.
 However, apart from umbilical hernias, most types of hernias do not go away on their own, and left untreated, can lead to serious complications.

-A hernia may be repaired in two ways:
+A hernia may be repaired by two types of hernia surgery: